valerii-martell/all-django/README.md

 http://all-django-dev.us-east-1.elasticbeanstalk.com/ (currently suspended)

-An index project that contains a set of examples of implementation of various functionalities of a modern web service on Django.
+An index project that contains a set of examples of implementation of various functionalities of a modern web service in Django.
 Can be used as a cheat sheet and as a basis for building a course for teaching web backend development using Django as an example.
 All considered topics are implemented within the set of separated applications.
 Among them:

  - Smoke - Classical smoke page